-This is an amazing DIY Halloween mausoleum from ‘Raven Manor‘.
+If you really want to go above and beyond, build a whole structure.
+Take this mausoleum, for instance.
+This is an amazing DIY Halloween prop.
+From ‘Raven Manor‘.
 This tutorial is complete with framing plans!

 What graveyard or cemetery is complete without inhabitants?
 This graveyard ghost from ‘Martha‘ is a pretty simple project, but makes a big impact in your yard haunt.
 Easy to find and inexpensive supplies.

 Ok, so I have a thing for skeletons, especially when placed in funny or unexpected scenes for Halloween.
 While these skeletons themselves aren’t DIY, the scene idea is!
 Photo by ‘The Martha Project‘.